Frank Richardson (runner)

-Frank Richardson (born February 26, 1955) is a retired marathon runner who competed during the 1970s and 1980s.
+Frank Richardson (born February 26, 1955) is an American retired marathon runner who competed during the 1970s and 1980s.
 Before entering his first races in the late 1970s, Richardson was 4th at the 1976 NCAA Men's Division III Cross Country Championship and 1st at the 1977 NCAA Division III Men's Outdoor Track and Field Championships in the 10,000 meters.
 In World Marathon Majors, Richardson was 20th at the 1979 Boston Marathon and did not complete the 1980 Boston event.
 That year, Richardson won the 1980 Chicago Marathon with a course record time of 2:15:15 and was 10th at the 1980 New York City Marathon.
 In other events, Richardson won the 1980 USA Marathon Championships and was 9th in the marathon at the 1980 United States Olympic Trials.
 After ending his marathon career in 1985, Richardson worked at a pharmacy before resuming road racing in 2001.

 Early life and education

 On February 26, 1955, Richardson was born in Sac City, Iowa.
 Growing up, Richardson played multiple sports before becoming a runner in his teens.
 In 1973, Richardson was injured in a car accident and sustained a vertebral compression fracture months before he was to start an athletic scholarship at Drake University.
 Following his injury, Richardson was advised not to do any running for half a year.

 For his post-secondary education, Richardson initially studied physics at the Massachusetts Institute of Technology before switching to life sciences.
 After completing his MIT program, Richardson went to Iowa State University in the late 1970s for veterinary medicine.
 While at Iowa State, Richardson went to San Francisco for his veterinary training.
 For additional education, Richardson completed a degree specializing in experimental pathology.